-NOTE O. EARNINGS (LOSS) PER SHARE
+NOTE O. (LOSS) EARNINGS PER SHARE

-The Company presents both basic and diluted earnings (loss) per share ("EPS") amounts.
-Basic EPS is calculated by dividing net income (loss) by the weighted average number of common shares outstanding during the reporting period.
-Diluted EPS is calculated by dividing net income (loss) by the weighted average number of common shares and common equivalent shares outstanding during the reporting period that are calculated using the treasury stock method for stock options.
+The Company presents both basic and diluted (loss) earnings per share ("EPS") amounts.
+Basic EPS is calculated by dividing net (loss) income by the weighted average number of common shares outstanding during the reporting period.
+Diluted EPS is calculated by dividing net (loss) income by the weighted average number of common shares and common equivalent shares outstanding during the reporting period that are calculated using the treasury stock method for stock options.
 The treasury stock method assumes that the Company uses the proceeds from the exercise of awards to repurchase common stock at the average market price during the period.
 The assumed proceeds under the treasury stock method include the purchase price that the grantee will pay in the future, compensation cost for future service that the Company has not yet recognized and any tax benefits that would be credited to additional paid-in-capital when the award generates a tax deduction.
 If there would be a shortfall resulting in a charge to additional paid-in-capital, such an amount would be a reduction of the proceeds.
-For the three months and nine months ended September 30, 2011 and 2010, outstanding stock options were not included in the diluted EPS computation because they were anti-dilutive.
+For the three and six months ended June 30, 2011 and 2010, outstanding stock options were not included in the diluted EPS computation because they were anti-dilutive.